ifreddy/learningrepo/README.md

 This is my personal repository where I keep all the learning activities and exercises I do.
+I'll try to keep this updated as much as I can whenever I find an inspirational project.